 In Re Wells Real Estate Investment Trust, Inc. Securities Litigation, Civil Action No. 1:07-cv-00862-CAP (Upon motions to dismiss filed by defendants, parts of all seven counts were dismissed by the court.
 Counts III through VII were dismissed in their entirety.
-Motions for summary judgment are pending before the court.)
+On August 2, 2010, the court ruled on various pre-trial motions and denied the defendants' motion for summary judgment.
+The parties are preparing for trial, but no trial date has been set.)